 The Yushu City is located in Yushu Tibetan Autonomous Prefecture of southwestern Qinghai Province, China.
 The Yushu Tibetan Autonomous Prefecture has six counties, and Yushu City is a county-level city.
 It has around 14,000 square kilometers with a population of around a hundred thousand, of which the majority of the population is Tibetan, with many Han Chinese merchants.
 There are small populations of Hui and Mongolians, though a majority of the people speak Tibetan or Chinese, while there are very few people who can speak English.
 It is the fourth largest city in Qinghai Province and lies at 3,689 meters above sea level.

-The city is also known as Gyegudo in Tibetan, and it is located in the Batang River Valley, surrounded by mountains.
-In fact, almost the entire area of Yushu Tibetan Autonomous Prefecture is nomadic pastureland, except for Yushu city.
+The city is also known as Jegudo in Tibetan, and it is located in the Batang River Valley, surrounded by mountains.
+In fact, almost the entire area of Yushu Tibetan Autonomous Prefecture is nomadic pastureland, except for Yushu City.
 Traditionally, it is one of the oldest towns in Qinghai Province.
 It serves as a trade hub, situated at the crossroads of the important trade routes between Ya’an, Xining, and Lhasa.
 In the early days, Chinese traders brought tea bricks from Sichuan and transported them to other parts of the Tibetan regions such as Lhasa, Chamdo, and Golok, which were the best-known towns.

 The city has a few monasteries in and around.
 It also has one mosque.
 Gyegu Monastery is located on the hill, while Thrangu Monastery and Domkar Monastery are located outside the city.
 Some famous religious sites such as the Wencheng Temple, the Gyanak Mani Stone Temple, and the King Gesar Museum.
 The Wencheng Temple is located 20 kilometers from the city center, while Gyanak Mani Temple is located 9 kilometers from the center.
 King Gesar Museum is located in the city center.